St. George Tucker

 St. George Tucker (July 10, 1752 – November 10, 1827) was a Bermudian-born American lawyer, military officer and professor who taught law at the College of William & Mary.
 He strengthened the requirements for a law degree at the college, as he believed lawyers needed deep educations.
-He served as a judge of the General Court of Virginia and later on the Court of Appeals.
+He served as a judge of the General Court of Virginia and later on the Virginia Supreme Court of Appeals (now the Supreme Court of Virginia).

 Following the American Revolutionary War, Tucker supported the gradual emancipation of slaves, which he proposed to the state legislature in a pamphlet published in 1796.
 He wrote an American edition of Blackstone's Commentaries on the Laws of England that became a valuable reference work for many American lawyers and law students in the early 19th century.
 President James Madison in 1813 appointed Tucker as a United States district judge of the United States District Court for the District of Virginia, later serving on the United States District Court for the Eastern District of Virginia.
-Many of his descendants were notable lawyers, professors and politicians.
+Many of his descendants became notable lawyers, professors and politicians.

 Early life

 Tucker was born near Port Royal, Bermuda, to English colonists Anne Butterfield (?-1797) and Colonel Henry Tucker (1713–1787).
 His father was the great-grandson of George Tucker, who emigrated to Bermuda from England in 1662.
 The Tuckers were well-regarded in Port Royal.
 St. George's older brother Thomas Tudor Tucker migrated to Virginia in the 1760s after completing medical school in Scotland, and settled in South Carolina before the American Revolutionary War.
 Another brother was Henry Tucker, the President of the Council of Bermuda and occasional acting Governor of Bermuda.
-George Tucker, a politician and author, was a relative of theirs.
+Another famous relative was his cousin George Tucker, a politician and writer, who was helped by him at the beginning of his career.
 The name St. George had been in the family since his great-great-grandfather George Tucker married Frances St. George.

 As a young man of 19, Tucker moved to the Colony of Virginia in 1772 to study law under George Wythe.
 Upon arriving in Williamsburg, Tucker entered the College of William & Mary, where he was a member of the F.H.C.
 Society.
 After six months at the College, Tucker took private law lessons from Wythe.
 Tucker passed the bar on April 4, 1774, on the verge of the American Revolutionary War.

 In 1774, as tensions with London increased, many Virginia county courts closed in response to the Stamp Act, as did the General Court of Virginia in 1775 (and did not re-open for three years).
 Tucker needed to find alternatives to practicing law in Virginia.
 Tucker returned to Bermuda and obtained an attorney's and solicitor's license there, but was not able to drum up much business.
 Tucker joined his father and his brother Thomas in a business smuggling goods between the West Indies and the American colonies in Virginia and South Carolina.